sjster/introduction_to_computational_statistics/_sources/docs/index.md

 *  Introduction to Monte Carlo Methods
 *  PyMC3 for Bayesian Modeling and Inference

+Please read the section titled 'The What, Why and Whom...'

 ```{note}
 This draws a lot of inspiration from some brilliant people in this field and I will list those names here as this work is being developed.
 ```